pdoehle/swc-notes/git.md

 ## Remotes in GitHub
 - Version control becomes particularly powerful when we use it in collaboration with others.

-- Hosting services like [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/), or [GitLab](https://gitlab.com/) allow us to host our Git repos in a central reposity and share them with collaborators.
+- Hosting services like [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/), or [GitLab](https://gitlab.com/) allow us to host our Git repos in a central repository and share them with collaborators.

 - Git allows us to track who made what changes and when they made them, and even provides for resolving conflicts when working together on a file.